ARTbio/docker_toolfactory/README.txt

 You'll have to restart the server for the new tool to be available.

-Of course, R, python, perl etc are needed on your path if you want to test scripts using those interpreters.
+R, python, perl are preloaded in the supplied Dockerfile.
+Upon first execution the Dockerfile will be used to build an image with varius pre-installed tools.
-Adding new ones to this tool code should be easy enough.
+Adding new ones should be easy enough, and follows standard conventions for Docker tools.
 Please make suggestions as bitbucket issues and code.
 The HTML file code automatically shrinks R's bloated pdfs, and depends on ghostscript.
 The thumbnails require imagemagick .

-* Restricted execution *
-The new tool factory tool will then be usable ONLY by admin users - people with IDs in admin_users in universe_wsgi.ini **Yes, that's right.
-ONLY admin_users can run this tool** Think about it for a moment.
-If allowed to run any arbitrary script on your Galaxy server, the only thing that would impede a miscreant bent on destroying all your Galaxy data would probably be lack of appropriate technical skills.

 *What it does* This is a tool factory for simple scripts in python, R and perl currently.
 Functional tests are automatically generated.
-How cool is that.
+On a technical level, a Docker container is started, and input and output files are made available to the container.
+After running, the docker container will be terminated.

-LIMITED to simple scripts that read one input from the history.
+LIMITED to simple scripts that read inputs from the history.
 Optionally can write one new history dataset, and optionally collect any number of outputs into links on an autogenerated HTML index page for the user to navigate - useful if the script writes images and output files - pdf outputs are shown as thumbnails and R's bloated pdf's are shrunk with ghostscript so that and imagemagik need to be avaailable.